meumobi/meumobi.github.io/_posts/_2015-08-03-setup-dns-authorize-server-sendmail-using-domain.md

   bio: Sharing mobile Experiences
   email_md5: 1cd012be2382e755aa763c66acc7cfa6
 ---
+How do I stop my emails being flagged as spam ?
+The response should be:
+Setup your DNS to Authorize your Server to Send Mail using your Domain and not be considered as Spam.

 When recipients receive your emails, their spam filters automatically poke your domain to see if email sender is not forged.
 In order to do that filters check 3 effective email signatures: